PhD/D Admin in Public Management and Development Planning

 PHASE 1: ADMISSION

-Advertisements for the Doctoral Programme are placed on our Website
+Advertisements for the Doctoral Programme are placed on our School Website and/or the national newspapers.

 The admission process has the following steps: